joshcanhelp/josh-to-11/content/md/post/26-building-a-homepage-from-a-blog-part-1-conceptualization-and-planning.md

 - The clients that I want/expect are not going to be greatly technologically savvy.
 As such, everything needs to be easy to use and easy to find.
 Form MUST take a back seat to function; this is not so much a creative outlet as it is a funnel for the technologically challenged.
 - Because I like to write and my writing brings clicks and new people, the blog feed needs to be prominent on the site and be an integral part of the process.
 I want to post news, happenings, hirings, new projects, completed projects, design inspiration, and how-to guides.
 Anything new added to the site will likely end up being posted on my blog at the same time.
 - I need a portfolio to put my completed work and anything extra that I do for myself.
 There are a few different types of work that I do and each one needs a bit different type of “gallery”
-- I need a place for my resume ([I have a page for now](/resume)).
+- I need a place for my resume.
 This includes experience, qualifications, mad skills, recommendations from LinkedIn, and completed projects.
 - The site needs to generally match [the style of my business card](/new-new-business-card-design-the-process-feedback/).
 Either white or off-white background with a concentration on typography and simplicity.
 My target audience is not designers or tech-savvy people so I want a layout that’s very easy to use and visually appealing.

 **Skeleton Styles**